ogzkesk/EonAd-Admob-playBilling/README.md

 #### Consume

-* If you used disableAutoConsume() you need to consume() item later on otherwise user can't buy thar inapp product again.
+* If you used disableAutoConsume() you need to consume() item later on otherwise user can't buy that inapp product again.

 ```kotlin
     Iap.getInstance().disableAutoConsume()